idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 WORKDIR /Linux_for_Tegra
 ```

-Now we can load in our CTI BSP and let it configure the rootfs folder.
-We must use sudo here despite being `root` as the NVIDIA scripts check for and require sudo.
+Now we can load in our CTI BSP and let it configure the `rootfs` folder.
+We must use `sudo` here despite being `root` as the NVIDIA scripts check for and require `sudo`.

 ```dockerfile
 ARG BSP